ding-lab/pollock/README.md

 module_filepath
-  * If in prediction mode, this is the filepath to module to use for classification.
-Pretrained modules can be downloaded here https://zenodo.org/record/5155939#.YQqxbxNKi-Y
+  * If in prediction mode, this is the filepath to model to use for classification.
+Pretrained models can be downloaded here https://zenodo.org/record/5895221 in pretrained_models.tar.gz
-  * If in training mode, this is the filepath where pollock will save the trained module.
+  * If in training mode, this is the filepath where pollock will save the trained model.
-  * If in explain mode, this is the filepath to the module to use to explain the given pollock predictions.
+  * If in explain mode, this is the filepath to the model to use to explain the given pollock predictions.

 ###### mode specific arguments

 --seurat-rds-filepath SEURAT_RDS_FILEPATH
   * A saved Seurat RDS object to use as input.
-Raw RNA-seq (i.e. not normalized) counts **must** be stored in @assays$RNA@counts.
-Note that this is where raw rna-seq counts will be stored by most Seurat single cell workflows by default.
+Raw RNA-seq (i.e. not normalized) counts **must** be stored in @assays$RNA@data.

 --scanpy-h5ad-filepath SCANPY_H5AD_FILEPATH
   * A saved .h5ad file to use as input. scanpy expression matrix (.X attribute in the anndata object) must be raw expression counts (i.e. not normalized)